MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 ### Option 3: Link Translation Setting

-When link translation is enabled, the Application Proxy service searches through HTML and CSS for published internal links and translates them so that your users get an uninterrupted experience.
+When link translation is enabled, the application proxy service searches through HTML and CSS for published internal links and translates them so that your users get an uninterrupted experience.
 Using the MyApps Browser Extension is preferred to the Link Translation Setting since it gives a more performant experience to users.

 > [!NOTE]
 > If you are using option 2 or 3, only one of these should be enabled at a time.

 ## How link translation works

-After authentication, when the proxy server passes the application data to the user, Application Proxy scans the application for hard-coded links and replaces them with their respective, published external URLs.
+After authentication, when the proxy server passes the application data to the user, application proxy scans the application for hard-coded links and replaces them with their respective, published external URLs.

-Application Proxy assumes that applications are encoded in UTF-8.
+application proxy assumes that applications are encoded in UTF-8.
 If that's not the case, specify the encoding type in an HTTP response header, like `Content-Type:text/html;charset=utf-8`.

 ### Which links are affected?